eraofchaos/eraofchaos.github.io/units/Devil.md

  **Unit Soul:** [ Devil](/Items/unt_19/)

  **Unit description:** Painful Reaper: Deals catastophic damage to your enemies, causes stun.

+ **Unit second description :** Can be deployed in any position, breaks through back-row troops effectively, has an Aura of HP Reduction

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.